cluvio/agent/README.md

 outbound connection to Cluvio.
 Security aspects are discussed in more detail in [SECURITY.md](/SECURITY.md).

-## Installation
+## Configuration

-Pre-built binaries for Linux, MacOS and Windows are provided on GitHub at https://github.com/cluvio/agent/releases.
 Before installing an agent a configuration file should be retrieved from Cluvio at https://app.cluvio.com/settings/datasources/new.
+An installed agent will attempt to find the configuration file named `cluvio-agent.toml` at various platform-dependent file system
-An installed agent will attempt to find the configuration file named `cluvio-agent.toml` at various platform-dependent file system locations:
+locations:

 ### Linux